coleins/Enquest-Training/Training.md

 ### Placement Masters-

+#### To add a department

-**To add a department**- when you click on department it shows the existing departments.
+when you click on department it shows the existing departments.
 The systems has an ADD BUTTON that is BLUE in color.
 The fields with a red asteric are mandatory fields.

+#### To edit the department

-**To edit the department** that has been created you click on the department edit to your liking and select the UPDATE BUTTON that is GREEN in color.
+that has been created you click on the department edit to your liking and select the UPDATE BUTTON that is GREEN in color.

+#### To delete a department

-**To delete a department**- click on the department and select the DELETE BUTTON that is RED in color.
+click on the department and select the DELETE BUTTON that is RED in color.

 **same logic goes to the other fileds(Sub department, designation, category, class, position, master one, master two, location)**

 ### Shift

 Used to define the shifts that the employess are assigned.

+#### To define a shift

-**To define a shift** in the new system, you need to select shift type- normal shift code can be same as shift name so that once the shift has been allocated to an employee you can be able to understand the shift better and different the different shift allocated to that particular employee.
+in the new system, you need to select shift type- normal shift code can be same as shift name so that once the shift has been allocated to an employee you can be able to understand the shift better and different the different shift allocated to that particular employee.
 The best practice is to use the shift name and in brackets the start and end time of the shift. e.g NORMAL SHIFT(07:30 to 16:45)

-**To define the break**
+#### To define the break

 click on Add a new record
 e.g Lunch break Start time 13:00 End Time 14:00
+Applicable on - set the days which the shift will be applicable

+#### Time Range

-Applicable on - set the days which the shift will be applicable **Time Range**- depending on how the employees clock, any employees who clock between the time set is allocated the shift.
+depending on how the employees clock, any employees who clock between the time set is allocated the shift.

 ### Time Off Reason